27 Best Hostels in Spain - All Cities, Beach Hostels and the coolest Itinerary to take

 Hi Tide in Gran Canaria

-Great surfer hostel!
+Great surfer hostel.

 • Dorm beds start from 16€/ night